molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 `describe` is a function that takes two parameters.
 The first parameter is a string with a human-readable name.
 Typically, contains the name of the class or function under test.
 For example, `describe('CounterComponent', /* … */)` if the suite is testing the `CounterComponent` class.
 The second parameter is a function containing the suite definition.

+TODO
+organize the suite with describe

 ### Specifications

-Each suit consists of one of more _specifications_, or shorter, _specs_.
+Each suit consists of one of more _specifications_, or short, _specs_.
 A spec is declared with an `it` block:

 ```typescript
 describe('Suite description', () => {